Tuesday, March 8, 2016

 Water, granola, beer, and dog (the neighbor's) already in the hatch as I come down the steps.
 Normally we take my 4Runner--the battlewagon, I have them calling it--on trips, but today it's the roomie's ST, a storm-gray four-pot with a stick and summer tires so unsuited to the frost that it's almost a safety hazard.

-Wind out of the hills into the valley, as we drive the other way.
+We chase the wind upvalley, into the hills.
 Early do the spirits flee their haunts, but we're there to witness them.
 The Ford's chassis keeps it planted in the left lane as the 18-wheelers fly back to our right.
 Soon we stop for gas and cigs, and I drive until we hit Skyline.

 Roomie takes the wheel again and propels us around apexes with windows down so fast that I want to howl at Luna alongside dog.
 Neighbor laughs when I tell her this and we jam to Hendrix.
 Get out at the overlooks every once in a while and piss and take cellphone pics of the vistas and maybe smoke.
 Decide to save the beer for home--as I write this.